 Confused?
 Read through the exercises below for directions on how to teach these phonemic awareness skills

 Say the individual sounds of a word, such as: croc/o/dile.
-Pause breifly between each syllable.
-Ask your child to what the word is.
+Pause briefly between each syllable.
+Ask your child what the word is.

 Blending Beginning Sound and Ending Sound